pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 rng = StableRNG(42);
 ```

-Specify `β`, `σ`, and `θ`, we changed the parameter to the values we already know from the model of the existing dataset:
+Then, again, we specify `β`, `σ`, and `θ`.
+Here we use the values that we found in the model of the existing dataset:

 ```@example Main
 new_beta = [2181.85, 67.879, -333.791, 78.5904]